digital-ai/release-integration-sdk-workshop/README.md

 ## Workshop prerequisites

 You will run this workshop on your own machine.
-You will need to have the following installed
+Here's a breakdown of the components that you need to have.

-### Bare minimum
+### Requirements for part 1: Getting started

 To run the HelloWorld example and do a few minor modifications to the example, you only need